 Gabčík, Kubiš and others were on the run moving between “safe” houses until what was left of their group sought refuge at the St Cyrilus and St Methodius church in the street called Resslova.

 On June 16th a man called Karel Čurda, a British trained paratrooper on a separate mission, entered Gestapo headquarters and said he knew who killed Heydrich.
 He named Gabčík and Kubiš plus a number of locations where they may be found.
 Finally the group was surrounded at the St Cyril and St Methodius church on June 18th and were either killed or committed suicide in the crypt.
-Karel Čurda identified the bodies out on the street in front of the church.
+Read what happened next on the Operation Anthropoid Hidden Plaques post.
 By the end of 1942 nearly 5000 people of the resistance and/or connected to the Heydrich assassination had been captured or killed.

 Karel Čurda was arrested at the end of the war, tried for treason and hanged on 29th April 1947.
 The crypt at St Cyril and St Methodius is open to the public as a museum and memorial.
 Candles and flowers can very often be seen outside on respective birthdays plus June 18th and November 17th.
 I wrote a separate post about my Visit to the St Cyril and St Methodius Church Crypt.